Visual Thinking is a methodology that uses tools to externalize internal thinking processes, making them more clear, explicit, and actionable.

 The visual alphabet allows you to construct every letter in the English alphabet, any number, or any mathematical symbol, making it a toolkit of “Lego blocks” for creating anything with pen and paper.

 From the alphabet, you then learn words, grammar, and style.
-This post visually presents the components of visual language and illustrates the power of visual thinking.

 A Powerful Skill